ppy/osu-wiki/wiki/Beatmap_Spotlights/en.md

 As of now, joining the weekly multiplayer lobbies requires participants to download and install [osu!lazer](https://github.com/ppy/osu/releases).

 1. Every Friday of a season, a single timeshift multiplayer lobby is opened.
 Everyone can participate for 3 days.
-  - In the final week of a season, a timeshift multiplayer lobby for each playlist will be opened.
+  - In the final 2 weeks of a season, a timeshift multiplayer lobby for the 2 combined playlists will be opened.
 2. Each timeshift multiplayer lobby provides a pre-defined playlist of beatmaps.
   - Each playlist is a subset of the whole roster of curated beatmaps for the current season.
   - Each playlist contains an even distribution of Hard, Insane and Expert beatmaps.
   - Each playlist corresponds with the letter assigned to each week.
 Therefore, each playlist gets replayed 3 times during a season.
-3. Within a timeshift lobby, everyone competes on a room-specific leaderboard.
+3. Within a timeshift lobby, everyone competes towards a room-specific leaderboard.
   - Room leaderboards are based on the Ranked Score system.
-Therefore, only the best play results on each beatmap within the playlist are summed up to a weekly Ranked Score.
+Therefore, only the best score results on each beatmap within the playlist are summed up to create a weekly Ranked Score for each user.
   - Each beatmap of a playlist counts equally to the leaderboard score.
 Harder difficulties do not provide more score.
   - Individual beatmap score is based on osu!lazer's scoring system.
-4. The weekly total Ranked Score visible in the timeshift lobby is called "weekly Ranked Score" onwards.
+4. The weekly total Ranked Score visible in the timeshift lobby is called "Weekly Ranked Score" onwards.
-4. Once a timeshift lobby concludes, the weekly Ranked Score of each participant of the room is being translated into the Seasonal Leaderboard.
+4. Once a timeshift lobby concludes, the Weekly Ranked Score of each participant of the room is added to the Seasonal Leaderboard.

 ### Seasonal Leaderboard

 The Seasonal Leaderboard sums up the weekly Ranked Score results of every participant.
 Based on the Seasonal Leaderboard, the league bracket of every participant is defined and awarded.

-1. Seasonal leaderboard score is a weighed sum of all weekly Ranked Scores attained in the timeshift lobbies.
+1. Seasonal leaderboard score is a weighed sum of all Weekly Ranked Scores attained in the timeshift lobbies.
-2. Participants can only possess one weekly Ranked Score per playlist.
+2. Participants can only possess one Weekly Ranked Score per playlist.
-  - Replaying a playlist at another week will make only the best weekly Ranked Score count, overwriting the worse one.
+  - Replaying a playlist at another week will make only the best Weekly Ranked Score count, overwriting the worse one.
 3. Participants will not be told their exact Seasonal Leaderboard placing or score.
 They will be assigned to league brackets instead.
-  - Only the top 100 of the seasonal leaderboard will have their exact placing visible.
+  - Only the top 50 of the seasonal leaderboard will have their exact placing visible.
   - The bracket is assigned based on the placement within the leaderboard.
 Participants will be assigned the highest bracket they are eligible for.
 4. The assigned bracket will be revealed once the 2nd week of a season has concluded.